queckezz/koa-views/Readme.md

 * `ext`: define the default extension name.
 Defaults to `html`
 * `opts`:

-  * `cache`, `map` all these options go straigt to [co-views](https://github.com/visionmedia/co-views)
+  * `cache`, `map` all these options go straight to [co-views](https://github.com/visionmedia/co-views)
-  * `locals` this is a special type of option which allows you to define global locals for each of your views/templates
+  * `locals` Allows you to define global locals for each of your views/templates

 Use `views()` in a koa middleware with given options and yield it to `this.body`.

-If you use an engine that has the same extension as the engine itself you can use a shorthand
+If you use an engine that has the same extension as the engine itself you can use a shorthand:

 ```javascript
   app.use(views('./example', 'jade'));